xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 > - [Microsoft Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
 >

+2. Find the location of the WebDrivers you want to replace.
+Replace the `driver.exe` file with the one you have downloaded.

-- To replace Selenium library, go to:
+- For location of the Selenium Library, go to:

 * Windows: `<Katalon Studio folder>\configuration\resources\lib\selenium-server-standalone-3.x.jar`
 * macOS: `/Applications/Katalon Studio.app/Contents/Eclipse/configuration/resources/lib/selenium-server-standalone-3.x.jar`

-- To replace WebDriver binaries at the application level, go to:
+- At the application level, WebDriver binaries are stored here:

 For **Window** users: